-Annually, each MCC should arrange to test its back-up procedures.
-This test should include the exercise of each specific action listed in the back-up procedures and agreements section described in Annex II / B to this DDP.
+Annually, each MCC should arrange to test its backup procedures.
+This test should include the exercise of each specific action listed in the backup procedures and agreements section described in Annex II / A to this DDP.
 Each MCC should review the results of the testing, and document problems for corrective action.
-To ensure that the back-up testing does not impact operational activity within a DDR, each nodal MCC should co-ordinate back-up testing within their DDR.
-Each MCC should also report the back-up test results to the Cospas-Sarsat Secretariat as part of their annual report on System Status and Operations (C/S A.003).
-In addition, each MCC should perform a quarterly test of all back-up communication methods.
+To ensure that the backup testing does not impact operational activity within a DDR, each nodal

+MCC should co-ordinate backup testing within their DDR.
+Each MCC should also report the backup test results to the Cospas-Sarsat Secretariat as part of their annual report on System Status and Operations (C/S A.003).
+In addition, each MCC should perform a quarterly test of all backup communication methods.
 Each MCC should review the results of the tests and document problems for corrective action.

-The annual back-up test will not be required if the back-up procedure has been operationally exercised during the year prior to the planned annual test, taking care to ensure that no more than one year passes between the tests.
-The back-up test will take place for at least the minimum time required to ensure the Cospas-Sarsat Quality Management System objectives of providing timely and accurate alert data are met.
-A specific mention of this operational back-up shall be noted in the annual status report.
+The annual backup test will not be required if the backup procedure has been successfully exercised for a period of time not less than 6 hours during the year prior to the planned annual test, taking care to ensure that no more than one year passes between the tests.
+The backup test will take place for at least 6 hours to ensure the Cospas-Sarsat Quality Management System objectives of providing timely and accurate alert data are met.
+Longer backup periods may be agreed bilaterally and described in the backup procedures and agreements section of Annex II / A to this DDP.
+A specific mention of this operational backup shall be noted in the annual status report.